xiaomeng-huang-study/Docu_Obsidian/Project Management/Untitled.md

 The first segment, "As-Is analysis," involves a examination of the current situation.
 This step helps us gain a clear understanding of the existing energy infrastructure and its performance.

-Moving on to the second part, "Optimization of energy consumption," we strive to make the best possible adjustments to the current energy usage.
+Moving on to the second part, "Optimization of energy consumption," we ==strive== to make the best possible adjustments to the current energy usage.
 However, we understand that only optimization might not sufficient.
 Therefore, we are exploring the integration of renewable energy sources to revamp our energy system.

 This leads us to the third segment, where we conduct an evaluation of various potential renewable energy sources.
 We aim to identify the most suitable options that align with our university's energy requirements and environmental sustainability goals.